 Smith, L. (2010).
 It's a book.
 New York, NY: Roaring Book Press.

 Parents, this is a great book to introduce to your child if you want to encourage them to read.
 Use the story’s characters and the important lesson they’re teaching to foster a love of books.

-important in the classroom to inspire debates among young readers.
+This story is also important in the classroom to inspire debates among young readers.
 It can be used to lay the foundation for integral parts of persuasive speaking.

 Here's a book trailer to help peek your interest...